 As seen in the formula – To derive the present value of the cash flows we need to discount them at a particular rate.
 This rate is derived considering the return of investment with similar risk or cost of borrowing, for the investment.
 NPV takes into consideration the time value of money.
 The time value of money simply means that a rupee today is of more value today than it will be tomorrow.
 NPV helps in deciding whether it is worth to take up a project basis the present value of the cash flows.

+After discounting the cash flows over different periods, the initial investment is deducted from it.
 If the result is a positive NPV then the project is accepted.
 If the NPV is negative the project is rejected.
+And if NPV is zero then the organization will stay indifferent.

-Illustration Let us say Nice Ltd wants to expand its business and so it is willing to invest Rs 10,00,000.
+Illustration: Let us say Nice Ltd wants to expand its business and so it is willing to invest Rs 10,00,000.
 The investment is said to bring an inflow of Rs.
 1,00,000 in first year, 2,50,000 in the second year, 3,50,000 in third year, 2,65,000 in fourth year and 4,15,000 in fifth year.
 Assuming the discount rate to be 9%.
 Let us calculate NPV using the formula.

 Year | Flow | Present value | Computation |